peternsilva/galvanize-bookshelf-solution/5_heroku_deployment.md

 ## Deployment

+Next, complete the following steps to deployment your applications.

 1. Push the changes to the master branch of your Heroku remote.
 1. Seed the production database by running a one-off command on Heroku.
 1. Visit the production URL of the Heroku app.